-A unit ball graph (UBG) is the natural generalization of a UDG to three dimensions, where nodes correspond to points in \mathbb{R}^3 .
-A node v is accordingly connected to every node within the unit-radius ball centred at v.
+The natural generalization of a UDG to three dimensions is the unit ball graph (UBG), which differs from a UDG only in the fact that nodes correspond to points in three-dimensional space.
+Accordingly, a node v is adjacent to every node within the unitradius ball centred at v.
 Similarly, the quasi unit disc graph model can be extended to a quasi unit ball graph model.
-All the algorithms that have been proposed so far for routing in UBGs are based on heuristics [1,2,3,11,14].
+All algorithms that have been proposed so far for routing in UBGs are based on heuristics [1, 2, 3, 15, 19].
 As yet, there is no known algorithm for routing that guarantees delivery in such networks.
-In this paper, we address the question of what kind of UBGs admit a routing algorithm that guarantees delivery.
+In this paper, we address the question of what kinds of UBGs admit a routing algorithm that guarantees delivery.

-The answer to this question depends on the kind of information that is available to a routing algorithm in deciding where next to forward a packet.
+The answer to this question depends on the information that is available to a routing algorithm in deciding where next to forward a packet.
 At one end of the spectrum are algorithms that have complete information about the entire graph, and that can store routing tables that contain next-hop information along shortest paths for every possible destination.
-At the other end are the so-called online and memoryless algorithms [8], where a node makes its forwarding decision based only on the labels1 of itself, the destination node, and its neighbours.
+At the other end are the so-called online and memoryless algorithms [8], where a node makes its forwarding decision based only on the labels of itself, the destination node, and its neighbours.
 Bose et al. show that there is no deterministic memoryless algorithm that is guaranteed to succeed even if the graphs are limited to convex subdivisions [7].

 Routing algorithms with complete information are entirely unsuitable for the application domain of mobile ad hoc networks, with their changing topologies, autonomous nodes, and low-bandwidth wireless links.
 On the other hand, memoryless algorithms are far too restrictive.
 For example, in practice, when a node receives a message, it knows which of its neighbours sent it.
 Yet, it is precisely the lack of this information that makes it impossible for a memoryless algorithm to route on all convex subdivisions; the only information outside the memoryless model available to face routing, which does succeed on all convex subdivisions, is knowledge of the previous node.
 Similarly, it would be reasonable to allow a node knowledge of the topology of its k-hop neighbourhood for small and fixed values of k.
 We say an algorithm is k-local if a node has access to the topology of its k-hop neighbourhood, as well as the previous node on the path, in making its forwarding decision.
-There has been increased recent interest in distributed algorithms that are sensitive to locality; see for example the book by Peleg [23].
-Routing algorithms with information about O(1) other nodes in the graph are related to k-local algorithms and have been studied in [16,17].
+There has been increased recent interest in distributed algorithms that are sensitive to locality; see for example the book by Peleg [28].
+Routing algorithms with information about O(1) other nodes in the graph are related to k-local algorithms and have been studied in [21, 22].
 In this paper, we restrict ourselves to routing algorithms that are k-local.
 While our algorithm for a restricted class of unit ball graphs is 2-local, the impossibility results apply to k-local algorithms for any fixed k.